-Amazon and Trader Joe’s are likely able to excel because they monitor critical metrics related to the service they provide.
+Trader Joe’s are likely able to excel because they monitor critical metrics related to the service they provide.
 In this post, learn about critical customer service and service desk KPIs that will help you understand your support strategies and improve customer satisfaction.

 Customer Service KPI Examples